EmmanuelMolleri/EmmanuelMolleri/README.md

   - We created a message queue to our providers populate them on Azure Service Bus.
   - We consumed 10 messages per iteration (each message could contain more than a 1000 products).
   - Foreach message and its products we had to make a lot of tasks to integrate them on our systems.
+- Robust Bank application with several domains.
+  - I've created the segregation of domain using MFE applications.
+  - Each MFE has it own connection to only necessary microsservices.
+  - Used a template context to configure the MFE to connect to the services and configure its functions based on that context.

 **How to reach me**